Magic Feet interview Sep 95

 What attracts you to the Indian and Arabic stuff?

 "It's related to Jazz and what I would like electronic music to be.
 It's quite different to Western music which has huge changes, especially rock.
 With the Eastern stuff it's the minute changes that matter, which you miss if you don't listen intensively.
 It's related to real life, like fast change and immediacy in rock compared to the subtle changes of those (Eastern) forms of music.
 It's related to the older religions from India, the Sanskrits, meditation and primal science.
 With Jazz and drone music you can get more spiritually from it."
+A lot of what your ears can stand musically is bound in culture.
+Classical Chinese music sounds pretty weird to me but it doesn't to someone brought up with that.
+Did you find you had try to train your ears?

 "Yes, Indian music uses different tunings which we're not used to and there is all the cultural baggage that comes with it.
 You have to unlearn what you've learnt."